boardfish/dissertation/contents/5-results-and-discussion.md

   Generator](https://github.com/OpenAPITools/openapi-generator), saving
   developers the need to stub or create their own language-specific clients for Blacklight.
+- **The ability to bookmark escape games as an enthusiast**
+- **A review system**
+  This would be specific to Blacklight (i.e. not backed by existing Google Maps data), with some way of weighing more experienced users' feedback against newer users.

+#### Additional Features

+- **Additional measures to improve accessibility**
+  Blacklight's dark mode and use of the [Solarized](https://github.com/altercation/solarized) theme, which uses CIELAB [@ISO11664] to maintain readable color contrasts, encourages readability and visibility across the site.
+However, additional measures could have been taken to improve usability of the site with assistive technologies in line with the WAI-ARIA specification [@aria], particularly with regards to React-heavy views such as the Explore view.
+- **A searchable Google Maps view**
 - **Integration with social media**
   More specifically, this would be to allow Blacklight to consume more data from Google Maps and display other social media embeds for escape room pages.
 Doing so would allow Blacklight to support escape rooms' existing social media presence, and integrate location data into the experience in a more natural way.
-- **A review system**
-  This would be specific to Blacklight (i.e. not backed by existing Google Maps data), with some way of weighing more experienced users' feedback against newer users.
 - **Maintainer groups**
   This has a use case particularly in the instance of large franchises where multiple people may be responsible for the franchise's online image.
 The feature would allow multiple users to have ownership of an escape game.
-- **Measures to include "in-home" escape games**, which would entail:
-  - an additional filter
-  - further fields available to the `EscapeGame` model, such as a definitive `price`
-    This was omitted as a field in its own right in Blacklight, as 39% of escape rooms charge per team and 55% charge per person, with others pricing either via a *"base cost...plus an additional fee per player"*, or *"banded models"* in which groups of different sizes are charged differently.
-    [@nicholson2015peeking].
-Such a difference calls for at least two unique approaches to both collecting the data from, and representing the data to, the user.